 The aim of Life Choices is to equip our students with the knowledge and understanding to make well informed decisions about their future, as well as providing them with a range of skills that they will need in order to face the challenges of independent living.

-The programme, which is delivered in a 45 minute session each week, by our team of dedicated Sixth Form tutors, includes interactive tutor group sessions, guest speakers, educational visits, and inter-form competitions.
-The subject matter covered includes topics as diverse as UCAS, healthy eating, road safety, financial planning, relaxation techniques, Stress Management, GAP year opportunities and travel planning.
+The programme, which is delivered in a 45 minute session each Wednesday morning, by our team of dedicated Sixth Form tutors, includes interactive tutor group sessions, guest speakers, educational visits, and inter-form competitions.
+The subject matter covered includes topics as diverse as UCAS, Apprenticeships, healthy eating, road safety, financial planning, relaxation techniques, Stress Management, GAP year opportunities and employment legislation.

 ALTERNATIVE LEARNING WEEK

 Falling in July, this week provides the ideal opportunity for our students to focus on their UCAS and apprenticeship applications.
 Under the personal guidance of tutors the application process begins in earnest with two days devoted to taking decisive steps towards a successful post 18 future.

 During this week students are also encouraged to organise work experience, whilst the more adventurous will be completing their Gold Duke of Edinburgh expedition.
 There is also a competitive and fun-filled team building event where one or two students may get wet!
 The week also includes important road safety workshops that are provided by the police and fire service.